IntersectMBO/cardano-coin-selection/information/specification.md

-Coin selection refers to the process of selecting a combination of unspent outputs from a wallet's [UTxO set](#utxo-set) in order to make one or more payments, and computing the set of [change outputs](#change-output) to be paid back to the wallet.
+Coin selection refers to the process of selecting a combination of unspent outputs from a wallet's [UTxO set](#utxo-set) in order to make one or more payments, and computing the set of change to be paid back to the wallet.

 ## Why is Coin Selection Non-Trivial?